 - Who wants to read a writer who never once takes a slight tangent to tell a quick anecdote or entertain a passing whim?

-- Who wants to read a story with a utterly reliable narrator who plays it straight for 450 pages?
+- Who wants to read a story with an utterly reliable narrator who plays it straight for 450 pages?

 - Who wants to keep marching through sentences made up of nothing but commas and periods?

-Personally, I like a little bit of parentheses in my (literary) life.
+Personally, I like a little bit of parentheses in my life.
 I relish the unexpected em-dash that violently pulls the sentence into a u-turn or off the road entirely.
-And I LOVE a good ellipsis at the end of a sentence that leaves me hanging, desperately wanting more.
+And I love a good ellipsis at the end of a sentence that leaves me hanging, desperately wanting more.

 You know what else I love?